Quantum Computing and Defense: The Double-Edged Sword of Tomorrow's Technology

 - Diffie-Hellman key exchange: Fundamental protocol for establishing shared secrets

-Years ago, I learned that a sufficiently powerful quantum computer could break 2048-bit RSA in hours or days, compared to the billions of years required by classical computers.
-This isn't theoretical—it's mathematically inevitable once quantum hardware matures.
+In 2019, I spent several weeks analyzing Shor's algorithm implementations and came to understand that a sufficiently powerful quantum computer could break 2048-bit RSA in hours or days, compared to the billions of years required by classical computers.

 Post-Quantum Cryptography: The Race for Quantum-Resistant Security

 In response, defense agencies worldwide are investing heavily in post-quantum cryptography.
-NIST has standardized several quantum-resistant algorithms:
+NIST has standardized several quantum-resistant algorithms, building on foundations explored in cryptography fundamentals and quantum-resistant cryptography implementations.

 Hash-based signatures: Digital signatures using cryptographic hash functions that remain quantum-resistant.